CREDIT CARD COUNSELING SERVICES

 A secured credit card is a credit card that requires you to make a deposit that is used as collateral to secure a line of credit.
 This can be an ideal way for consumers with no credit history or previous credit problems to build good credit.
-You build credit by demonstrating responsible use and making payments on time.
+You build credit by demonstrating the responsible use of credit and making payments on time.

 If you have had credit problems and are getting back on track, you should be considered for a secured credit card as long as your credit problems are in the past and are now under control.
 Even if you have filed bankruptcy, many companies will still consider you as long as your credit report does not show earlier unpaid debts not settled in the bankruptcy proceedings.
 In general, make sure your bills are current and there has been no negative information reported on you in the six months prior to applying.

 There is no physical difference between a secured card and an unsecured credit card.
 They look and work the same.
 The difference is that you make a deposit (for a secured card) that is used as collateral in exchange for a line of credit.
 An unsecured card does not require a deposit.
-Your deposit is not accessed unless you seriously default on the credit card account, and if you close the account, most issuers wait two billing cycles before releasing your deposit.
+Your deposit is not accessed unless you seriously default on the credit card account, and if you close the account, most issuers wait for two billing cycles before releasing your deposit.
 Many companies pay interest on your deposit.
-Think of it as a savings account that may even earn interest, while building a good credit history.
+Think of it as a savings account that may even earn interest while building a good credit history.

 Minimum deposit requirements can vary among companies.
 Some issuers will accept applicants with a deposit as low as $100 while many require $500.
 You can deposit more than the minimum required.
 Generally, the amount of your deposit equals your credit limit.
 A good general rule of thumb is to try to deposit at least 5% of your annual income.
 Keep in mind that even though you’re making a security deposit, that doesn’t guarantee you’ll be approved.
 If you’ve ever been convicted of credit card fraud, bankruptcy fraud, or have unsettled tax liens, you’ll rarely be approved.